 NDOUtils is a plugin for Nagios Core.
 By default, Nagios Core stores its data in flat files.
-NDOUtils allow us to export current and historical data from Nagios Core instance/s to a MySQL database.
-NDOUtils is included with Nagios XI (the commerical version of Nagios).
+Nagios NDOUtils allow us to export current and historical data from Nagios Core instance/s to a MySQL database.
+NDOUtils is included with Nagios XI (the commercial version of Nagios).
 Also many community addons uses NDOUtils as a data source.
 NDOUtils consist of a standalone daemon, a Nagios event broker and several helper utilities.

 System Specification: